Rinkton/dung-crawl/README.md

 All code and sprites I was made by myself.

 The sounds and music were brought from Freesound under the Creative Commons 0 license.

+Game tip: Move the mouse over the object to see its description, then, if you want to see other objects of this type you can hold shift.